 Study with us and step into a career as a qualified radiographer, working alongside other health care professionals to help diagnose and treat patients.
 Innovative teaching by our qualified health care team will give you the technical and interpersonal skills you’ll need.
-The statistics speak for themselves - The Times and Sunday Times Good University Guide 2016 rates our radiography course as number one for teaching quality and top ten in the UK overall.
+The statistics speak for themselves – our Radiography course was ranked number one for graduate prospects in The Times and The Sunday Times Good University Guide 2016.

 This is Radiography

 - Our course is accredited by the College of Radiographers and is also approved by the Health and Care Professions Council, meaning you’ll be eligible to apply to register with them as a diagnostic radiographer when you graduate